Allie Munroe: Professional

 Munroe began her professional career with Djurgårdens IF of the SDHL.
 During the 2019–20 season she recorded five goals and four assists in 32 games.
 During the 2020–21 season she recorded one goal and seven assists in 36 games.
 On June 3, 2021, she signed with the Connecticut Whale of the PHF.

 During the 2021–22 season she recorded three goals and ten assists in 18 games for the Whale.
 During the 2022–23 season she recorded one goal and 15 assists in 24 games.
 On May 25, 2022, she signed a two-year contract extension with the Whale.

 On September 18, 2023, Munroe was drafted in the ninth round, 50th overall, by PWHL Toronto in the 2023 PWHL Draft.
 On November 9, 2023, she signed a one-year contract with Toronto.
 During the 2023–24 season, she recorded one goal and five assists in 24 games.
 On June 20, 2024, she signed a two-year contract extension with Toronto.

-On May 3, 2025, she was named an alternate captain of the Sceptres (a position that had been left vacant since the team traded away Jocelyne Larocque on December 30, 2024.)
+During the 2024–25 season, she recorded one goal and one assist in 30 regular season games.
+Following the season she was named a PWHL Intact Impact Award winner, which honors one player from each team who best displayed leadership, integrity and commitment to their team.
+On May 3, 2025, she was named an alternate captain of the Sceptres, a position that had been left vacant after the team traded Jocelyne Larocque on December 30, 2024.

+During the 2025–26 season, she faced some injury issues, being placed on LTIR twice for lower-body injuries in the regular season.
+Her second injury was sustained late in the first period against the Ottawa Charge during the Takeover Tour game in Calgary on April 1, 2026.
+She would miss the remainder of the season.

+On June 20, 2026, Munroe re-signed for two years with the Sceptres.

+International play

+Munroe was invited to the selection camp with Team Canada for the 2021 IIHF Women's World Championship in Halifax, Nova Scotia.
+The tournament was cancelled by Nova Scotia Premier Iain Rankin over concerns about the pandemic.